mewhakuu/Deep-Learning-based-Financial-Prediction-System/README.md

 cuda(optional)

-It is recommended to use the requirements.txt file for environment deployment
+Recommended to use environments.yml file for environment deployment, use the command conda env create -f environment.yml environment installation, please configure your own anaconda environment! environments.yml file in the name and prefix attributes please change to your own environment!
+Please change the name and prefix attributes in the environments.yml file to your own environment information.

 # Usage